 Why Sun Damage Happens

 Sun damage happens when ultraviolet (UV) light hits skin unprotected by sunscreen, causing DNA changes at a cellular level.
-Because photodamage happens in the deepest layers of the skin—the dermis—it can take years before the damage surfaces and becomes visible.
+Because this damage happens in the deepest layers of the skin, it can take years before the damage becomes visible.

-Dermatologists refer to the damage the sun does to skin by several names, including photoaging, photodamage, solar damage, or sun damage.
+Dermatologists refer to the damage the sun does to skin by several names.
+These names include “photoaging”, “photodamage”, “solar damage”, or “sun damage”.
 It happens when ultraviolet (UV) light hits skin unprotected by sunscreen, causing DNA changes at a cellular level.
-This mainly happens through oxidation of the cells, making skin more susceptible to cancer and other abnormalities like skin tags, age spots, moles, etc.
+This mainly happens through oxidation of the cells.
+Oxidation makes the skin more susceptible to cancer and other abnormalities like skin tags, age spots, moles, etc.

-Recent strong, yet anecdotal, correlations have been made on the effects of consuming highly processed GMO seed oils (humanity’s recent bad habit developed in the last century or two) with susceptibility to sunburns and skin damage.
+Recent anecdotal correlations between consuming highly processed GMO seed oils with susceptibility to sunburns and skin damage have been made.
 If you suffer from sun-sensitivity, eliminating highly processed GMO seed oils from your diet can be worth the experiment!

 Warts